saikiranambati942/loanprocess-rest-service/README.md

 ```

-To initiate the loan, trigger the "/loaninitiate" endpoint with the below request format:
+To initiate the loan, trigger the POST "/loaninitiate" endpoint with the below request format:
 ```
 {
   "loanamount": float64,